 After this, we will take a closer look at budget ellipticals and what considerations you should make before buying one online.

 Features: Eight levels of magnetic resistance, belt-driven flywheel, oversized non-slip footpads, LCD monitor, hand pulse heart rate monitors, media shelf, built-in wheels

-EFITMENT’s E005 is another popular choice in the budget elliptical market, with plenty on offer for its sub-$200 price tag.
+The EFITMENT E005 is a popular choice in the budget elliptical market, with plenty on offer for its sub-$300 price tag.

 The main selling-point of this model is that it’s very compact, making it a worthwhile choice for smaller homes.
 Of course, this petite build means that the stride length is very short at just 11”.
 Still, for most users, it will allow for a decent low-impact workout – especially with eight selectable levels of magnetic resistance.